Bruce-Jay/Opensoda-Cli/README.md

 ## How to run

-Type in `opendigger -r` and it will return the fork number & star number of github repository https://github.com/X-lab2017/oss101
+Type in `opendigger -r X-lab2017/oss101 -m openrank` and it will return the fork number, star number, and openrank value of github repository https://github.com/X-lab2017/oss101

-If you want to explore an another repo, just type in `opendigger -r [author/repo_name]` to get the information.
-Here `-r` indicates a following of repository url.
+If you want to explore an another repo, just type in `opendigger -r [author/repo_name] -m openrank` to get the information.
+Here `-r` indicates a following of repository url, `-m` indicates the metric to be used.
+For more information of metric, please see README.md file at https://github.com/X-lab2017/open-digger.
+Hopefully you will be excited at the wonderful world.

-For example, you can try with typing in `opendigger -r bruce-jay/bruce-jay` and it will return information of https://github.com/bruce-jay/bruce-jay.

-## 2023/05/20

-Added download function.

-Type in `opendigger -r [author/repo_name] -d` to export the result to local file!
-The path is `./output/author/repo_name.txt`
+You can also export your result to local, just to add `-d` choice.
+Have a try of `opendigger -r X-lab2017/oss101 -m activity -d`, the result will be stored at `.output/[author/repo_name].txt`

+You can also specify a time to search one metric at which time.
+This command `opendigger -r X-lab2017/oss101 -t 2023-04 -m activity -d` will return the `activity` metric of repository `X-lab2017/oss101` in `2023-04`, and then download the results to your local.
+You can also search all metrics at which time, just without specifying metric argument.
+Try command `opendigger -r X-lab2017/oss101 -t 2023-04 -d`, the result will be very exciting!

+Searching all metrics without specifying time is not supported now, because the output is too large and hand to read.

 ## 2023/06/29